jgarciasuarez/jgarciasuarez.github.io/projectProgressControl.md

 - [x] Select GitHub Pages as the low-cost hosting target, with GitHub Actions as the only deployment controller.
 - [x] Make font delivery deterministic by self-hosting the official Inter variable font and its license.
 - [x] Configure Next.js to generate a trailing-slash static export in `frontend/out`.
-- [~] Add and remotely validate the GitHub Pages deployment workflow.
+- [x] Add and remotely validate the GitHub Pages deployment workflow through artifact packaging.
-- [ ] Mirror `agentic_web_design` into `jgarciasuarez/jgarciasuarez.github.io` without modifying its legacy
+- [x] Mirror `agentic_web_design` into `jgarciasuarez/jgarciasuarez.github.io` without modifying its legacy `master` branch.
-  `master` branch.
-- [ ] Switch the existing GitHub Pages publishing source from legacy `master` to GitHub Actions.
+- [!]
+Switch the existing GitHub Pages publishing source from legacy `master` to GitHub Actions.
+The available Git credential can push code but does not have the administrative Pages permission required for this setting.
 - [ ] Configure production environment and deployment checks.
 - [ ] Perform a final content, browser, performance, and link audit.
 - [!]
 Publish the validated project through a private production deployment; awaiting explicit authorization to